prikhoda-natalia/stickypixel/source/_home/services.md

 ---

 ##Digital Design and Development
 Our core business is building the things you see; the look, feel and interaction of your website or application.
-We use the latest HTML, CSS and Javascript technologies and only ever as a progressive enchancement.
-And naturally, all our sites look delicious on all devices.
+We use the latest HTML, CSS and Javascript technologies and naturally our work looks delicious on all devices.

 <div class="cleared">
     <div class="col-2">